kenjaku-rt/lina/README.md

 * [ ] **Phase 2: Injection Engine** – Native connectors for CPython and Julia C-API.
 * [ ] **Phase 3: The Watcher** – Hot Reload system for live code updates without memory loss.
 * [ ] **Phase 4: Polyglot SDK** – Unified API for cross-VM variable registration.

----

-### Next Step for the Developer

-**Would you like me to generate the foundational C code for the `Lina Registry` now?** This will include the `struct` definitions for tracking shared variables and the initial memory allocator that will serve as the "ground zero" for all your future virtual machines.